thoughtbot/ruby-science/release/ruby-science.md

 each other path.
 Once every path is moved, we can remove `Question#summary` entirely.

-In this case, we've already created all our subclasses, but you can use [Extract Class](#extract-class) to create them if you're extracting each conditional path into a new class.
+In this case, we've already created all our subclasses, but you can use [extract class](#extract-class) to create them if you're extracting each conditional path into a new class.

 You can see the full change for this step in [commit a08f801].